Siroko/supernova/docs/documentation.md

 ## Material

-The `Material` class manages shaders and uniforms for rendering.
+The `Material` class manages shaders and bindings for rendering.

 ### Public API

-- `constructor(shaderCode: string, uniforms: BindGroupDescriptor[])`: Creates a new Material instance with the given shader code and uniforms.
+- `constructor(shaderCode: string, bindings: BindGroupDescriptor[])`: Creates a new Material instance with the given shader code and bindings.
 - `async initialize(gpuDevice: GPUDevice, vertexBuffersDescriptors: Iterable<GPUVertexBufferLayout | null>, presentationFormat: GPUTextureFormat): Promise<void>`: Initializes the material on the GPU.
 - `async getBindGroup(gpuDevice: GPUDevice, bindingGroupLayoutPosition: number): Promise<GPUBindGroup>`: Gets the bind group for this material.